0x-owa29/OWA-OS/README.md

 # Philosophy

-Artificial intelligence should not exist only inside a chat window.
+AI is becoming software.

+Software deserves an operating system.

-OWA OS provides the operating system for persistent AI beings capable of living across software, games, and decentralized networks.
+OWA OS provides the runtime, infrastructure, and developer toolkit for building persistent AI beings that can think, remember, interact, and execute actions across both traditional applications and decentralized ecosystems.

+Build once.

+Live everywhere.

 ---

 # Contributing

+OWA OS is built in the open.

-We're looking for developers passionate about AI, graphics, systems programming, machine learning, WebGPU, blockchain, and autonomous agents.
+We're looking for contributors across AI, systems programming, TypeScript, Rust, graphics, WebGPU, reinforcement learning, blockchain infrastructure, and developer tooling.

-Every contribution is welcome.
+Every contribution helps shape the future of autonomous intelligence.

 ---